acidanthera/WhateverGreen/README.md

 - `igfxgl=0` to disable Metal support on Intel.
 - `-igfxnohdmi` to disable DP to HDMI conversion patches for digital sound.
 - `-cdfon` (and `enable-hdmi20` property) to enable HDMI 2.0 patches.
 - `-igfxdump` to dump IGPU framebuffer kext to `/AppleIntelFramebuffer_X_Y` (available in DEBUG binaries).
 - `-igfxfbdump` to dump native and patched framebuffer table to ioreg at IOService:/IOResources/WhateverGreen
 - `igfxcflbklt=1` boot argument (and `enable-cfl-backlight-fix` property) to enable CFL backlight patch
 - `applbkl=0` boot argument to disable AppleBacklight.kext patches for IGPU.
 In case of custom AppleBacklight profile- [read here.](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.OldPlugins.en.md)
 - `-igfxmlr` boot argument (and `enable-dpcd-max-link-rate-fix` property) to apply the maximum link rate fix.
 - `-igfxhdmidivs` boot argument (and `enable-hdmi-dividers-fix` property) to fix the infinite loop on establishing Intel HDMI connections with a higher pixel clock rate on SKL, KBL and CFL platforms.
 - `-igfxlspcon` boot argument (and `enable-lspcon-support` property) to enable the driver support for onboard LSPCON chips.
 [Read the manual](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md)
 - `-igfxi2cdbg` boot argument to enable verbose output in I2C-over-AUX transactions (only for debugging purposes).
+- `igfxfcmsfbs` boot argument (`complete-modeset-framebuffers` device property) to specify indices of framebuffers for which complete modeset must be enforced.
+Each index is a byte in a 64-bit word; for example, value `0x010203` specifies framebuffers 1, 2, 3.
+If a framebuffer is not in the list, the driver's logic is used to determine whether complete modeset is needed.

 #### Credits
 - [Apple](https://www.apple.com) for macOS